Learn How to Make a DIY Solar-Powered Cell Phone Charger

 Step 3: Mount the Remaining Devices

-In this step, you'll need to mount the remaining devices to complete the DIY solar power system.
-You can use a strong double-sided adhesive to fix the USB hub and power bank behind the solar panel.
+Next, mount the remaining devices to finalize your DIY solar power system.
+For this, you can use strong double-sided adhesive to attach the USB hub and power bank behind the solar panel.
+For a more permanent installation, epoxy or hot glue will work best.

-You can then start charging by plugging in your phone to the USB hub.
-You can check here for the full DIY steps.
+Connect the power bank's charge input to the solar panel's charging cable, then plug in your phone to the USB hub's output to start charging.
+You can check here for the complete DIY steps.

 UP NEXT: